Focused/ Motivated /Success-oriented/

 Athletes often need help with:

 Transition to new levels of competitiveness

 While competitive and team sports are temporarily out of the picture it becomes increasingly important to find ways to get outside and stay active.
 What a great opportunity for families to reconnect and get creative through movement.
 Consider starting a neighborhood scavenger hunt, create an obstacle course in your yard (or even inside the house), make a check-list of physical tasks to accomplish.
 Being active outside accomplishes so much right now: Vitamin D and exercise improve mental and physical health.
 Including the entire family increases social connection and strengthens families.
 What are you waiting for?
 Get out there and move!

-As a former athlete and coach I have experienced and witnessed many transitions through various levels of participation ranging from recreational to elite competitive at the youth, high school, collegiate, national and international levels.
+As a former athlete and coach Debra has experienced and witnessed many transitions through various levels of participation ranging from recreational to elite competitive at the youth, high school, collegiate, national and international levels.